 These items are as light as a feather, but can make a huge difference:

-The type that come around a bunch of vegetables in the supermarket.
+The type that comes around a bunch of vegetables in the supermarket.
 These little guys have so many uses.
-Like the time I was in Greece and the shower had a flexible cord with a handheld shower head, the type that fits into a bracket when you’re not holding it.
+Like the time I was in Greece and the shower had a flexible cord with a handheld showerhead, the type that fits into a bracket when you’re not holding it.
 Except the bracket was broken and didn’t hold the shower head.
 Out came the trusty elastic band and presto, shower temporarily fixed.
 My elastic bands have temporarily solved all sorts of problems, from holding shoes and bags together, to opening jars that just wouldn’t budge (fit the elastic band around the lid for extra grip).
 They also keep cords and cables tidy when packing.
 If you travel in a group they make great temporary identifiers, such as around cups or glasses (yours is the one with the red band, mine has the blue).

 The Regal Wraps are 100% cotton, permeated with tree resin, jojoba oil and beeswax.
 They are a great alternative to plastic cling wraps for covering leftovers in the fridge, or packing a snack pack for the day.

 Take a few.
 If you don’t need them you won’t notice it.
 Better than the other way around.

 One tube in case of emergencies.
 The superglue definitely gets its own plastic bag, just in case.

 Always have one in the bottom of your day bag: